 - ticket-holders vote to accept or reject budget and policy proposals, on Politeia.

 - participation on Politeia through comments and reddit-style up/down comment votes is open to anyone that pays the 0.1 DCR (~$2) registration fee.
 Proposals cost 0.1 DCR each.

-- work is coordinated through (almost universally public) Github Repositories and chat rooms (bridged between Slack, Discord and Matrix).
+- work is coordinated through (almost universally public) Github Repositories and chat rooms (bridged between Telegram, Discord and Matrix).
 These chat rooms also play a role in governance, as they are where participants hold informal discussions about the issues at hand.
 I wrote up this analogy about how the various social platforms fit together.

 Various stakeholder groups (miners, users, developers) comingle in this unitary stakeholder constituency, and have decision-making power commensurate with the amount they have at stake.
 This simplifies governance, as compared to a project where the various stakeholder groups have different affordances in how they can exert power over the project (sometimes resulting in an impasse or fracturing of the ecosystem).

 Stake-voters are integral to producing the blockchain but they do not directly drive the project, rather they open and close gates with decisions about the consensus rules and Treasury spending.
 The contractors working directly on the project have a different kind of influence on its progress and direction.
 Workers are in the first instance accountable to their peers, but as groups they are ultimately accountable to the stake-voter constituency.
 This can be thought of as a kind of informal delegation, but more a delegation of work than decision-making power.